 Rituals and Celebrations During Raja Parba

 The Raja Parba festival is a combination of ritual, recreation, and eating.
-Women and girls wear new clothing, shave Alata on their feet, swing on swings made from tree branches, and sing their traditional Raja Gita songs.
+Women and girls wear new clothing, shave their feet, swing on swings made from tree branches, and sing their traditional Raja Gita songs.
 The most important parts are when we make different ceremonial dishes like Poda Pitha, Chakuli Pitha, and Manda Pitha.

 Raja Parba Festival 2026: Dates and Special Events